Make the New Year Merry and Bright

-Unfortunately, I still get caught up in the promises of consumerism, even though I know they are empty.
+Unfortunately, I still get caught up in the promises of consumerism, even though I know they're empty.
 I still rush out to buy all the things.
 At times, I have maxed out my credit cards and spent all of my energy.
 I've gone crazy chasing the perfect holiday.

 And then it's all over.

 The presents are opened, the food is eaten, the special events are in the past.
-You'd think I'd be happy and fulfilled by all of it, but instead I feel exhaustion and letdown.
+You'd think I'd be happy and fulfilled by all of it, but instead I feel exhausted and let down.

 1. Count your blessings.

 Yes, even in 2020!
 Go ahead, write a list.
 You'll be amazed how long it is.

 Every time we complain, our brains release the stress hormone cortisol.
 This impairs our immune systems and may even cause brain damage.
 And when we constantly focus on problems, we train ourselves to look on the dark side of life, until our mindset becomes totally negative.
 But the benefits of less complaining include more patience, more empathy, more positive interactions, and more happiness.